Table Hosts vs. Open Invitation Banquets

 Ensure Attendance with Host Accountability

-One of the table host’s responsibilities is to remind their table guests of the event and their registration.
+One of the table host’s responsibilities is to remind their table guests of the event and registration.
 This is much better for accountability than mass reminder communication from an organization.

 These table guests likely know the table host well and will want to attend the banquet.
 They could be looking even more forward to it, knowing they will be spending the evening with friends, family, or connections.
 It will be much more personal to them and help prevent last-minute no-shows.